cfnptr/garden/docs/GSL.md

 Early fragment tests, as an optimization, exist to prevent unnecessary executions of the Fragment Shader.

-You will only make the depth smaller, compared to gl.fragCoord.z:
+You will only make the depth smaller, compared to `gl.fragCoord.z`:

 ```
 depthLess out float gl.fragDepth;